ml-research/vlol-dataset-gen/README.md

 - `index_end` (int, None) -> Stop rendering images at index (does not render index_end).
   If None the train generator stops rendering at dataset_size.

 - `description` (str, MichalskiTrains) -> The train descriptions we want to generate.
-Either 'MichalskiTrains' or 'RandomTrains'
+Either 'MichalskiTrains' or 'RandomTrains'.
+The 'RandomTrains' descriptions are generated randomly.
+The 'MichalskiTrains' descriptions are generated according to specific distributional assumptions defined by Muggleton [[2]](#2).
-- `visualization` (str, MichalskiTrains) -> The way we want to visualize the train descriptions.
+- `visualization` (str, Trains) -> The way we want to visualize the train descriptions.
 Either as 'Trains' or 'SimpleObjects'.
 - `background_scene` (str, base_scene) -> Scene in which the trains are set: 'base_scene', 'desert_scene', 'sky_scene'
   or 'fisheye_scene'